How to Plant Flowers in Window Boxes

 So choose an odd number of plants (3, 5, 7 or 9) and stuff them in the planters.

-If the gardening season is short like it is here in my zone 6a hardiness zone, I suggest planting them tightly so you get a full look from the outset.
+If the gardening season is short like it is here in my zone 6a hardiness zone, I suggest planting them tightly so you get a full look from the outset and fewer weeds pop up.

 How Do You Organize Plants in a Window Box?